Hinchley Charitable Trust is an independent grant-making trust with a Christian ethos.

 Grant Making Areas

-Grants are given in the UK and in the majority world in the following focus areas:
+Grants are given to UK-based charities for work in the UK and the majority world.

 In the UK